Submitter: Jens Gustedt

 Jacob Navia had observed that at several occasions

-but it seems that he had not got enough
+in comp.std.c but it seems that he had not got enough

 attention such that this had made it in a defect report.

-function creates a thread-specific
+The tss_create function creates a thread-specific

-storage pointer with destructor dtor
+storage pointer with destructor dtor, which may be

 null.